JaylyDev/manhunt/README.md

 Latest Add-On Version: **1.7.1.16**

+# Announcement
+hi, i've decided that i will stop developing this manhunt addon.

+It's been over a year since the add-on first release and the trend starts fading away.

+I have other interest eg [animations](https://youtube.com/jaylymc) and [terminator addon](https://github.com/Jaylydev/terminator).
+It's time to move on.

+It was fun to develop this and actually got 50,000 people to download this.

+Pull requests are still being reviewed and merged by me, if anyone wanna contribute this.

+- JaylyMC (25/1/2022)

 ## Description
 You activate the Add-on on a brand new world.
 There is one Speedrunner and one Hunter (or more).
 You should play this game in complete **survival vanilla Minecraft**.